holidayextras/culture/deployment-guidelines.md

 The deploy script `scripts/deploy.sh` which using the environment variable `DEPLOY_ENV` will choose the correct S3 bucket to use as this also changes.

-The credentials for the script will be taken from the environment variables mentioned above.
+The credentials for the script will be taken from the environment variables mentioned above and can be set via the AWS CLI as follows:

+    aws configure set aws_access_key_id $PRODUCTION_AWS_ACCESS_KEY_ID
+    aws configure set aws_secret_access_key $PRODUCTION_AWS_SECRET_ACCESS_KEY

 ### Travis